 See Also:Oracle Database Administrator's Guide for more information about transaction recovery in distributed systems

 An optional background process is any background process not defined as mandatory.
 Most optional background processes are specific to tasks or features.
 For example, background processes that support Oracle Streams Advanced Queuing (AQ) or Oracle Automatic Storage Management (Oracle ASM) are only available when these features are enabled.

 This section describes some common optional processes:

-The archiver processes (ARCn) copy online redo log files to offline storage after a redo log switch occurs.
+An archiver process (ARCn) copies online redo log files to offline storage after a redo log switch occurs.
 These processes can also collect transaction redo data and transmit it to standby database destinations.
 ARCn processes exist only when the database is in ARCHIVELOG mode and automatic archiving is enabled.

-Oracle Database uses job queue processes to run user jobs, often in batch mode.
+A job queue process runs user jobs, often in batch mode.
 A job is a user-defined task scheduled to run one or more times.
 For example, you can use a job queue to schedule a long-running update in the background.
 Given a start date and a time interval, the job queue processes attempt to run the job at the next occurrence of the interval.